 We also mentioned the bad times which were as a result of your illness, the times when your behavior was so difficult for us all.
 There were many such times when we could not have any family celebration at all without it being ruined by your behavioral problems.
 We acknowledged that those were of course as a result of the mental disorder you suffered from and battled so hard.
 It was not a decision you made.
 No one in their right mind chooses to behave like that.
 We did shed tears and bemoaned the fact that mental illness does not enjoy the same credentials as physical illness and is not taken seriously with regard to its ability to be terminal for some.

-We lamented the stigma of mental illness in society which labels those who struggle without acknowledging the overwhelming challenges they face on a daily basis because they do not look obviously in pain.
+We lamented the stigma of mental illness in a society that labels those who struggle without acknowledging the overwhelming challenges they face on a daily basis because they do not look obviously in pain.
 Had you suffered those years with a physical illness that took you in and out of hospital the way your mental illness did we all would have received sympathy from those around us in a different way and that hurts me so much still.

 I realize now that in your case medication for depression and anxiety did not work.
 It mostly swapped one set of problems for another.
 This I believe is why you chose alcohol and smoking in an effort to cope.
 This form of self-medicating caused even more erratic behavior and had you judged as just badly behaved.
 The stigma of suicide has clung to us in the most surprising and unsuspecting places.
 We have been shunned by some and insulted by others in their ignorance and blindness.